 In this recipe, you may have more quinoa mixture than poblanos to fill.
 Here’s how to use the leftovers: Mix 6 eggs, stir in the quinoa bean filling.
 Pour in a lightly greased 8×8 baking pan and bake at 350°F. for 25 minutes or until eggs are set.
 I love this as a breakfast casserole!

 How to eat more fiber?
-A High Five Fiber Challenge
+A free High Five Fiber Challenge

 I continue to boost LiveBest recipes with foods with benefits — more fiber, protein, antioxidants, and nutrients.
 I created a free, 5-day fiber challenge you can join by clicking this link.
 You’ll get tips and tools, resources and recipes to create your own roadmap to meet your fiber goals and get healthy.
 Don’t ya?
 Won’t ya?
 Seriously, it’s only 5 days 😉 Find it right here.